-- Add the vegan butter and white sugar to an electric mixer and cream them together.
+- Add the vegan butter and white sugar to the bowl of your stand mixer and cream them together until smooth.
 Then add in the peanut butter and vanilla and mix together until well combined.

 - In a separate bowl mix together the flour, baking soda and salt.
-Then add in to the wet ingredients and mix in with a spoon (don’t use the electric mixer for this part) until you reach a thick crumbly dough.
-If at this stage you are able to mix it into a cookie dough, so what you have is a proper cookie dough instead of a crumbly dough, then you may not need to add any soy milk, but if you have crumbly dough, then you need the soy milk.
+Then add the dry ingredients in with the wet ingredients and mix in with a spoon until you reach a thick crumbly dough.
+If at this stage you are able to mix it into a cookie dough, so that you have a proper cookie dough instead of a crumbly dough, then you may not need to add any soy milk, but if you have crumbly dough, then you need the soy milk.
 This usually depends on the moisture content of your brand of vegan butter and/or peanut butter.

 - Add in your chocolate chips or chunks and mix in.